Integrative Medicine | Lifestyle Medicine

 I know menopause because I am right smack square in the middle of it myself.
 My journey started four years ago when literally all of a sudden, I started to gain weight in my abdomen without changing a thing about my diet or exercise routine.
 The insomnia, irritability, and night sweats occurred soon after.
 My journey was complicated by getting long COVID and MCAS (mast cell activation syndrome) which is more common in the perimenopause period.
 I also was slammed with an ankle tendonitis from running (so much for trying to lose weight) which left me unable to walk much for almost 9 months.
 I didn’t know what to do or even that all of these problems were connected for a long time.

 I can count on my one hand the number of hours we received in menopause training in medical school.
 And those paltry few hours were spent talking about hot flashes and how there wasn’t much to do about it.
-It was a natural transition that women have to suffer through.
+It was just a natural transition that women have to suffer through.

 That didn’t feel good enough.
 I couldn’t manage my life feeling like the way I did.
 This was not sustainable and something needed to change.
 Fast.

-Fortunately, I had the opportunity to get further training in Lifestyle Medicine (ACLM) and Integrative Medicine as well as education through the Menopause Society which helped me figure out a lot of missing pieces.
+Fortunately, I had the opportunity to get further training in Lifestyle Medicine (ACLM) and Integrative Medicine (Univ of Az) as well as education through the Menopause Society which helped me figure out a lot of missing pieces.
 My menopause journey has been up and down but through it all, I have learned a lot.
 What made it easier was talking to good friends who are also going through it.
 I am happy to be able to share my knowledge and create community with you.